coyote4/PyTorch-YOLOv3/README.md

 ### Evaluating example

-Check checkpoint files in checkpoints folder and pick one for evaluation.
+Look at checkpoints folder and pick one for evaluation.
 Clear example files and place few images in data/samples for testing your trained model.
 ```
 $ rm data/samples/*jpg